 Show your ID card each time you get covered services from a provider.
 Only members on your plan can use your ID card.
 We will mail you your ID card.
-If you haven't received it before you need covered services, or if you lose it, you can print a temporary one using your member website.
+If you haven't received it before you need covered services, or if you lose it, you can print a temporary one using the Innovation Health website.